mistermicheels/learning-notes/architecture-design/reference-architectures/Clean-Architecture.md

     - Critical business rules: application-independent business rules that would still be valid for a different application or even if there was no application at all
     - Example critical business rule: calculating the interest rate for a loan
   - Independent of everything else
   - Do not confuse with "Entity" concept from several ORMs!
-Entities should be complete independent of datatabase and database frameworks in Clean Architecture
+Entities should be completely independent from database and database frameworks in Clean Architecture
 - Application Business Rules: Use Cases
   - Represent the use cases of the system
   - Coordinate the entities